mattermost/mattermost-plugin-apps/dev/README.md

 docker-compose up node_app
 ```

+If you want to run your App outside of Docker, you will need to provide a way for the containers to access your server, such as using an [ngrok](https://ngrok.io) tunnel.

 To upgrade the Mattermost server or Apps framework plugin, you can edit [docker-compose.yml](docker-compose.yml) to configure your target versions.
 If you need to make changes to the Apps plugin, you can redeploy the plugin after making changes by setting these environment variables:

 ```